A Frequency Domain Approach to Predict Power System Transients: Learning in the Frequency Domain

-\subsection{Multi-dimensional Fourier transforms}
+\subsection{Multi-Dimensional Fourier Transforms}

-The above approach of learning the weights in the frequency domain and recover the trajectory with inverse Fourier transform provides the advantage in fitting oscillatory functions, by learning smooth curvatures and avoiding over-fitting.
-However, the states are in $\mathbb{R}^{3N}$ and conducting Fourier transform with $3N$ dimensions is time consuming even for moderatedly sized power systems.
+The above approach of learning the weights in the frequency domain and recovering the trajectory with inverse Fourier transform provides the advantage in fitting oscillatory functions, by learning smooth curvatures and avoiding over-fitting.
+For a system with $N$ buses, there are $3N$ state variables we are interested: the voltage, angle and frequency at each bus.
+However, conducting Fourier transform with $3N$ dimensions is time consuming even for moderatedly sized power systems.

 Another choice is to neglect the dependence and purely conduct 1D Fourier transform on the time dimension.
-However, this will reduce the prediction performance since the networked structure is an important cause of the oscillations.
+However, this will degrade the prediction performance since the networked structure is an important cause of the oscillations.
 Moreover, the time varying parameters and the fault-clear actions should be considered as well.

 To overcome these challenges, we design a novel dataframe that encodes time-varying parameters, fault information and spatial-temporal relationships in transient dynamics in the next section.